 Basic Wet Clay Working Tools

-No matter what kind of metal clay you choose to work with in your jewelry studio, fine silver, silver alloy, bronze, copper or gold, you will need a few special tools to handle the clay while it's moist. or "wet".
-This article explains the basic wet working tools various tools and what they are used for.
+No matter what kind of metal clay you choose to work with in your jewelry studio, fine silver, silver alloy, bronze, copper or gold, you will need a few special tools to handle the clay while it's moist, or "wet".
+This article explains the basic wet working tools and what they are used for.
 When options are available, we describe the specific uses for each option and compare it to the other choices.

 A work surface is used to roll out clay slabs and sometimes for basic construction.
 The surface needs to be something that the clay will not stick to.
 There are several different types of surfaces that will work for metal clay.
 What you should not use is anything made of paper or wood, or anything that is absorbent and would pull moisture from the clay.